My way is the Old Way.

 — NÚMI MAIDA, TO HIS SON

 “Who gave you permission to lead a rescue party out of the sally gate last night?”
-Baldur suddenly asked without looking up from the table.
-He dipped his quill into an ivory inkwell and continued to write even as he spoke.
+Baldur asked, breaking the silence.
+He dipped his quill into an ivory inkwell, without glancing up and continued to write even as he spoke.

 Númi’s fingers twitched before he could stop them.
 “No one.”